-- 1. The transversal competencies to assess in this challenge will be teamwork, communication (in written support), individual performance, and advisory skills and they will be assessed individually. - 2.
-The ponderation of the transversal competencies will be as shown below. - 3.
-The way to assess these will be done in different ways: teachers, auto-assessment by students, and evaluation among them.
+- The transversal competences to assess in this challenge will be teamwork, communication (in written support), individual performance and advisory skills and they will be assessed individually. - The ponderation of the transversal competences will be as shown below. - The way to assess these will be done in different ways: teachers, auto-assessment by students and coevaluation among them.
 Finally, we will do an average of all the marks.